Why Is My Aircon Hissing While Running?

 We listen to the expansion valve area during cycle transitions and compare sound duration against known normal ranges for the unit model.

-A normal short hiss should not be treated as proof of part failure.
+A normal short hiss should not be treated as evidence of part failure.

 - Hiss continues during steady running.